EZCodeLanguage/EZCode/README.md

 <details open>
 <summary><h2>Overview</h2></summary>

 EZCode is a multipurpose programming language built off of C# and WinForms.
 It has simple syntax and is designed to be user friendly.
 Use it no matter your programming experince.
 From just getting started to a seasoned developer, EZCode can help you develop your projects with a minimal amount of code.
 Download the **[Official Installer](https://github.com/JBrosDevelopment/EZCode/releases/latest)** and choose from the options on what to install.
+This is a brief overview, but to go indepth, go to the [Programs Docs](https://github.com/JBrosDevelopment/EZCode/wiki/programs).

 #### EZCode Player

 This is a **neccessary option** for EZCode and will play any EZCode file (.ezcode or .ezproj).
 It will play the file no matter what type of project it is **(Windows, Console, Console + Visual, or Console + Windows)**.
+Go to the [Player](https://github.com/JBrosDevelopment/EZCode/wiki/programs#player) in the wiki to learn more.

 #### SLN Builder

 This is an optional application to install and it creates a Microsoft Visual Studio Project from an EZProject file **(.ezproj)**.
 Input the project and the desired output directory.
+Go to the [SLB Builder](https://github.com/JBrosDevelopment/EZCode/wiki/programs#sln-builder) in the wiki to learn more.

+#### EZ IDE

+This is the official IDE (Integrated Development Environment) for EZCode.
+This is the best way to develop with EZCode.
+It has features including Debugging, Project settings, and more.
+Go to the [EZ IDE Docs](https://github.com/JBrosDevelopment/EZCode/wiki/ide-docs) to learn more.

 </details>